Patrick Swanson, Artistic Director

 Paddy Swanson began his career in London as an actor at the Arts Theatre in the West End.
 In 1969, he toured Europe with La MaMa Plexus and subsequently got his world theater education from Ellen Stewart at La MaMa E.T.C. in New York.
 His numerous directing projects include opera, ensemble, music theater and circus.
 He was a founding stage director of Circus Flora.

 For Revels, Paddy has directed a contemporary version of the medieval mystery plays, The Mysteries by Tony Harrison, co-produced by Revels and Shakespeare & Company, and Britten's opera Noye's Fludde.
-He writes and directs all Cambridge Revels scripts, and with music director George Emlen, serves as consultant to the other nine Revels production companies.
+He writes and directs all Cambridge Revels scripts, and with music director Megan Henderson, serves as consultant to the other nine Revels production companies.

 (617) 972-8300 x28